evmos/evmos/docs/validators/security/backup.md

 Then do the following:

 1. Backup the `json` file mentioned above (or backup the whole `config` folder).
 2. Backup the self-delegator wallet.
-See [backing up wallets with the Point network Daemon](../../users/wallets/backup.md).
+See [backing up wallets with the Point Chain Daemon](../../users/wallets/backup.md).

 To see your validator's associated public key: